-Open enrollment for 2019 coverage closed December 15th.
+Open enrollment for 2021 coverage will close December 15th.

-December 15, 2019 was the last day to enroll in or change a 2019 health plan.
-After December 15, 2019, you may enroll or change your plan only if you qualify for a Special Enrollment Period (SEP).
+December 15, 2020 is the last day to enroll in or change a 2021 health plan.
+After December 15, 2020, you may enroll or change your plan only if you qualify for a Special Enrollment Period (SEP).
 You may qualify for an SEP if you lose coverage, get married, have a baby or encounter another life changing event.
 Click here for detailed information on Special Enrollment Periods (SEPs).

 Understanding health insurance is not easy.
 Watch these helpful videos (available in English and Spanish) to help explain some common terms like premiums, deductibles and co-payments and how they can affect what you will have to pay to stay healthy!